This post may contain affiliate links. For more information, read my disclosure policy.

 Be sure to measure your ingredients properly: spoon and level the flour and powdered sugar so you don’t accidentally pack it and use too much.
 Learn how to measure flour here.
 I love using a kitchen scale for this.

-How to make my Whipped Shortbread Cookie Recipe
+How to make Whipped Shortbread Cookies

-- Combine Butter and Sugar: Cream butter and icing sugar with an electric mixer.
+- Combine Butter and Sugar: Cream butter and icing sugar with a hand mixer.
 You can use a stand mixer or a hand mixer with a very large mixing bowl.
 Beat on high speed it until it’s nice, light and fluffy and smooth, about 3-5 minutes, scraping the bottom and sides of the bowl during mixing.
 (3 minutes for a stand mixer, 5 minutes using a hand mixer.)

 - Add the other ingredients: Add the flour, cornstarch, salt and vanilla, to the butter mixture and mix until smooth, scraping the sides and bottom of the bowl as needed.